-The main feedback refers to the lack of receipt of clear instructions in a timely manner regarding application procedures at home university.
-In many cases students receive information at the last moment and have to undergo additional stress in order to complete the administrative procedures on time.
-In addition, host universities shall provide students with clear, structured and updated website in English with updated course list indicating ECTS thus saving time in course search and calculation of credit points.
+The main feedback refers to the lack of receipt of clear instructions in a timely manner regarding application procedures at the home University.
+Students reported receiving information at the last moment which causes additional stress in order to complete the administrative procedures on time.
+In addition, host universities shall provide students with clear, structured and updated website and course catalogue in English with updated course list indicating ECTS thus saving time in course search and calculation of credit points.
 Availability of feedback from previous exchange students would help in application and organisational procedures necessary for students going abroad, therefore, it is important for the university to provide access to the feedback.

 In addition, respondents suggest to create detailed guidelines on possible problems students may face (e.g. FAQ) in order to reduce the workload of administrative staff.
 Obtained data shows the need for easy and clearly explained procedures regarding the timeline of administrative tasks to be carried in all mobility phases, receipt of Transcript of Records, and recognition procedure and credit transfer (already before the mobility).
-In order to facilitate the easy communication among the students, they suggest creating an online platform for all Erasmus+ participants within one university.
+In order to facilitate the easy communication among the students, 7% of respondents suggest creating an online platform for all Erasmus+ participants within one university.